 My hair is super tangled up!
-Which comb should I use to detangle it?
+Which natural hair comb and brushes should I use to detangle it?
 I want to seriously add some volume to this fro!
-Which comb will help me achieve this?
-I need to do a protective hairstyle.
-Which comb will help me achieve neat parts?
-If you find yourself constantly asking these questions, then continue reading this blog for guides to natural hair combs and brushes.
+Which comb will help me achieve this I need to do a protective hairstyle.
+Which comb will help me achieve neat parts If you find yourself constantly asking these questions, then continue reading this blog for guides to natural hair combs and brushes.

 An important tip for detangling.
 You should begin from your tips then to your roots

 because if you begin from your roots, you will have to force the comb through all your tangles.
 It would basically feel like trying to ride a bicycle through a typhoon (an absolute disaster by the way).
 This will cause great damage to your hair because you will be causing unnecessary breakage that could’ve been easily avoided.

 Wide Tooth Comb

 What do I use this comb for?
 Detangling!
 Whenever I have my wash day routines, I will also utilize this comb.
 Wide Tooth Combs are usually used as the first comb during our detangling processes because the teeth are wide enough to thoroughly glide through our hair without causing too much breakage.
 When you first detangle with a comb that has narrow teeth, it will definitely get stuck because well, our hair happens to be super coily.
 Like other detangling combs, the Wide Tooth Comb should also be used on wet or moisturized hair.
 Remember that detangling should begin from the tips then to the roots.

 This has got to be the most interesting name of all the combs we use.
 If you love protective hairstyles (like me) then this will most probably be one of your most-used combs.
 With other combs, it is quite easy to guess what their purposes are as their names are self-explanatory.
 Do you think an easier name would’ve worked better for the rat tail comb (the parter maybe).